Kars1996/Kars1996/README.md

 *I mostly do private work so don't expect to see much public commits from me*

+Working on Hercules Optimiser, should release soon :D

 ### My GitHub Statistics
 <details>
    <summary>Click to show</summary>